green-fox-academy/FedExTeamWithoutName/backend/readme.md

     "username": userResult.Username}
  ```
 and sends a validation email on the given email address(user@email.com)
-with a link to the /verify endpoint, which contains a verification token.
+via MailGun with a link to the /verify endpoint, which contains a verification token.

 ### /verify (GET)
 /verify endpoint receives the request from the link sent to the given